Richmond - Clarendon

 Population growth drivers in Richmond - Clarendon are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-Richmond-Clarendon's population is around 16,602 as of November 2025.
-This reflects an increase of 1,363 people since the 2021 Census, which reported a population of 15,239.
-The change was inferred from the estimated resident population of 16,312 in June 2024 and an additional 344 validated new addresses since the Census date.
-This level of population equates to a density ratio of 222 persons per square kilometer.
-Richmond-Clarendon's growth of 8.9% since the 2021 census exceeded the SA3 area (4.6%) and the SA4 region, marking it as a growth leader in the region.
-Population growth was primarily driven by interstate migration contributing approximately 68.6% of overall population gains during recent periods.
+Richmond-Clarendon's population was 16,602 as of November 2025.
+This showed an increase of 1,363 people since the 2021 Census, which reported a population of 15,239.
+The growth was inferred from ABS estimates of 16,312 in June 2024 and validated new addresses since then.
+The density ratio was 222 persons per square kilometer.
+Richmond-Clarendon's growth rate exceeded the SA3 area and SA4 region at 8.9%.
+Interstate migration contributed approximately 68.6% of population gains.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered, AreaSearch utilises NSW State Government's SA2 level projections, released in 2022 with 2021 as the base year.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered, NSW State Government's SA2 level projections are used, released in 2022 with a base year of 2021.
 Growth rates by age group are applied to all areas for years 2032 to 2041.
-Future population dynamics anticipate an above median growth, with Richmond-Clarendon expected to increase by 3,812 persons to 2041 based on latest annual ERP population numbers, reflecting a gain of 21.2% over the 17 years.
+By 2041, the area is projected to increase by 3,812 persons, reflecting a gain of 21.2% over the 17 years.

 Frequently Asked Questions - Population